Lesmanaadhew/PortfolioProject-CovidCases/README.md

 Hi!
 I am Lesmana Adhe Wijaya and i am a 22-Year-old fresh graduate student majoring in International Relations studies in UIN Syarif Hidayatullah Jakarta.
-Currently, I am developing a skillset related to data analysis in which I have already managed to learn Excel, SQL, and Tableau.
+Currently, I am developing a skillset related to data analysis in which I have managed to learn Excel, SQL, and Tableau.

 ============================================================================================================================================================================